-Mind-stretching programs that connect thought leaders, solution seekers and the merely curious to “why not?” challenges will take place in Dallas’ brand new City Performance Hall with TEDxKids @SMU on Nov.
-30 and TEDxSMU on Dec.
-1. The theme for TEDxSMU in 2012 is re:think — and we’ll ask participants to do just that throughout the 2012 season of events.
+Mind-stretching programs that connect thought leaders, solution seekers and the merely curious to “why not?” challenges will take place again in Dallas’ City Performance Hall with TEDxKids @SMU on October 18 and TEDxSMU on October 19.
+The theme for TEDxSMU in 2013 is And Then… — begging us to ask bigger questions and dig a little deeper.

-Now in its fourth year, TEDxSMU is adding programs, expanding our audiences, and honing in on the most important piece of any TED program: the content.
-We’re pushing boundaries to find inventive, brave, smart, funny, engaging and provocative presenters who will force our audiences to, quite simply, re:think everything.
+Now in its fifth year, TEDxSMU is adding programs, expanding our audiences, and honing in on the most important piece of any TED program: the content.
+We’re pushing boundaries to find inventive, brave, smart, funny, engaging and provocative presenters who will force our audiences to ask what’s next?

 We hope you’ll be a part of the magic.